ZDSDD/IoT_OpcAgent/README.md

 ### Handling errors
 When a device encounters an error, it will send a single message to the IoTHub.
 This message will be processed by Azure Analytics Stream.
-Additionally, another message will be sent directly to the Azure Service Bus for the purpose of sending emails.

 ### Sample error event message
 ```
 {